vital-northeastern/vital-site/README.md

 ## 🖊️<a name="contentful">Contentful</a>

 [Contentful](https://www.contentful.com/) is a content management system that allows you to control all content from a single hub.
 We use Contentful to store all of the images and text copy used on the site through content models and content.
 In an object-oriented design sense, content models can be compared to classes while content can be compared to objects.
-For example, one of our content models is "Meet the Team" which has fields for all of the data that should be on the team page such as the member names and the adbisors.
+For example, one of our content models is "Meet the Team" which has fields for all of the data that should be on the team page such as the member names and the advisors.
 Meanwhile, in the "What We Do" section, there are field for each programming card (ie: ventures consulting, club programming, and case competition)

 Pieces of information regarding Contentful: